 Transitions like Shults’ are common and could explain why 68% of today’s airline pilots are 45 and older (Figure 1).
 The question is, when these pilots are required to retire at 65, who will take their place?

 Note: Yes, there are licensed airline pilots who are older than 65.
-This represents pilots who have exceeded the age limit but whose licenses have not yet expired.
+Licenses do not expire, so this represents airline pilots who have exceeded the age limit but still have licenses.